jcrodriguez1989/weeddream/Post/medium.md

 ## Retraining the Architecture

-For this project, the NN architecture of Inception was trained from scratch so that it classifies cannabis images within four sub-categories.
+For this project, the NN architecture of Inception was retrained so that it classifies cannabis images within four sub-categories.
 A total of 2822 images were used, tagged as “flower” 💐 (2243 images), “plant” 🌱 (90), “pre-roll” 🚬 (257), and “seeds” 🌰 (232), as exemplified by the following images respectively:

 ![Example images for category “flower” and “plant”.](https://upload.wikimedia.org/wikipedia/commons/thumb/8/85/Orange_Cookies.png/320px-Orange_Cookies.png)![Example